alex3305/home-assistant-addons/rclone/README.md

 ## Known issues and limitations

 * You will have to manually create rclone config
-* Only a single remote is allowed
+* Only a single remote is configurable

 ## Final notes